YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-AI-DesignPattern.md

 external relationships; its internal containers are explained on the architecture-views page.*

 Claim.
-This series of blog posts are finished under the cooperation of AI.
+This series of blog posts was written in cooperation with AI.

 ## How to use this series